Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 ## Purpose

-The cluster-generate command will allow you to create optimized configurations.
-The resulting configuration will be save to the local filesystem for review.
+The cluster-generate command allows you to create optimized configurations.
+The resulting configuration is saved to the local filesystem for review.

 Saving the optimized configurations is invaluable when developing a new formula and when modifying the behavior of the formula with its parameters.

 ## Command line options

-Here are command line options for cluster-generate.
+Here are command line options for cluster-generate:

 ```shell
 $ cluster-generate --help